jontio/JFFT/README.md

 Only two files and needed to use JFFT `jfft.cpp` and `jfft.h`

+I've also put in real FFT/IFFT that's about twice as fast as complex FFT/IFFT.
+Also there are real and complex Fast FIR filters with LPF,HPF and BPF designers.
+Speed wise this code is looking like it's a bit slower than KissFFT but that's to be expected as speed is not my intention but rather something that is easier to understand, use and modify if needed.

 ## FFT example code

 Included in this repository is an example program written in QT C++.
 It performs a Fourier transform of two sine waves and outputs some text that can be cut and pasted into MATLAB or Octave to view the results.
 Doing this I generated the following figure.